 “Colour... is new each time” — Roland Barthes

-Studium Generale Rietveld 2019—2020 focuses on the history, politics, and perception of colour in creating and understanding aesthetic forms, social structures, and embodied experiences.
+Studium Generale Rietveld 2019—2020 focuses on histories, politics, and perceptions of colour in the creation and understanding aesthetic forms, social structures, and embodied experiences.
 Colour structures our daily life and our actions, our relationships with others and the spaces in which we live.
 Within different historical and cultural contexts, however, colours have very different symbolic, psychological, material, and socio-political meanings.
 Relating (to) Colour wants to see colour in art, science, technology, and life beyond the purely symbolic and aesthetic and not as self-evident or universal, but as a physical, material, cultural, and political phenomenon.
 We try to understand colour not only as visual, sensual, or textual but especially as a lived experience and relational concept that creates affect and agency.

-With: David Batchelor, Taka Taka, Imara Limon, Nancy Jouwe, Sekai Makoni, Erik Viskil, Wieteke van Zeil, Broomberg & Chanarin, Wendelien van Oldenborgh, Patricia Pisters, Isabel Cordeiro, Joke Robaard, Melanie Bühler, Jay Tan, Ioanna Gerakidi, Casco Art Institute, Stefano Harney, Rietveld Uncut and many others.
+With: David Batchelor, Taka Taka, Imara Limon, Nancy Jouwe, Sekai Makoni, Erik Viskil, Wieteke van Zeil, Adam Broomberg, Sara Blokland, Wendelien van Oldenborgh, Patricia Pisters, Isabel Cordeiro, Joke Robaard, Melanie Bühler, Jay Tan, Ioanna Gerakidi, Adeola Enigbokan & Casco Art Institute, Stefano Harney, Rietveld Uncut and many others.

 Take a Walk on the Wild Side